In the coming blogs we will take a closer look at our inner clock.

 How does the biorhythm work?

-The Biorhythm, also called the circadian clock, is seen as the ancient day and night rhythm system that lasts about one day.
+The biorhythm, also called the circadian clock, is seen as the ancient day and night rhythm system that lasts about one day.
 Circadian functions are repeated daily and their rhythm is influenced by inner and environmental factors.
 This rhythm regulates, among other things, the sleep pattern, body temperature, heart activity and blood pressure, hormone secretion, oxygen/consumption and metabolism of an organism.

 SCN – Nucleus Suprachiasmaticus